BOEM25/cw-homepage/src/pages/blog/2019-09-22-data-fetching-with-react-hooks-part-1.md

   - intermediate
 ---

 Let's learn to fetch data with ReactJS hooks from an API.
-Prior to hooks, it was most common put our data fetching code in the `componentDidMount()` or `componentDidUpdate()` lifecycle method.
+Prior to hooks, it was most common to put our data fetching code in the `componentDidMount()` or `componentDidUpdate()` lifecycle method.
 When we use hooks, we are working with functional components and do not easily have access to the lifecycle methods.
 Using a simple example we can see how easy it is to use the `useEffect` and `useState` hooks to do data fetching.

 If you haven't yet spent any time familiarizing yourself with React Hooks, I would recommend reading up on them a little bit here before continuing with this article.
 [React Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html)